Schinzel/web-blocks/doc/tasks/annotation-phase3-discovery.md

 - [ ] Tests for path generation with annotation-based routes
 - [ ] Tests for route validation (annotation present, implements interface)
 - [ ] Tests for error cases (missing annotation, wrong annotation type)
-- [ ] Tests for `RouteDescriptorRegistry` with both systems
+- [ ] Tests for simplified `RouteDescriptorRegistry`
 - [ ] Tests for `FindRoutes` discovering annotation-based routes
-- [ ] Integration tests ensuring both systems work together
+- [ ] Integration tests ensuring annotation system works correctly

 ## Migration Strategy
-1. **Phase 1**: Create new descriptors alongside existing ones
+1. **Phase 1**: Create new descriptors to replace existing ones
-2. **Phase 2**: Update registry to support both systems
+2. **Phase 2**: Update registry to support only annotation-based routes
-3. **Phase 3**: Update discovery to find both route types
+3. **Phase 3**: Update discovery to find only annotation-based routes
-4. **Phase 4**: Migrate routes one by one from interface to annotation
+4. **Phase 4**: Convert all existing routes from interface to annotation in one focused effort
-5. **Phase 5**: Deprecate interface-based system once migration complete
+5. **Phase 5**: Remove old interface-based system completely

 ## Integration Points
 - **Phase 1**: Uses annotations created in Phase 1
 - **Phase 2**: Uses `WebBlockRoute` interface and `RouteAnnotationUtil`
 - **Phase 4**: Response processing will use new descriptors
-- **Phase 5**: Sample migration will use this discovery system
+- **Phase 5**: Route conversion will migrate all existing routes at once

 ## Error Handling
 - Validation ensures annotated classes implement `WebBlockRoute`
 - Clear error messages for missing or incorrect annotations
-- Graceful fallback to interface-based system during migration
 - Proper exception handling for reflection operations
+- Fail-fast approach when annotations are missing or invalid

 ## Performance Considerations
 - Route discovery happens at startup, not runtime
 - Caching of discovered routes to avoid repeated reflection
 - Efficient annotation detection using reflection API
-- Minimal overhead for existing interface-based routes
+- Improved startup time with single discovery mechanism

 ## JVM Language Compatibility
 - Reflection works identically across all JVM languages